Arafly/Mern_Stack/Mernstack.md

 export default App;
 ```

+As well as in the src directory open the App.css and paste:

 ```
-In the src directory open the App.css

-vi App.css
-Then paste the following code into App.css:

 .App {
 text-align: center;
 font-size: calc(10px + 2vmin);